Israeli airstrikes on Yemen kill at least 35, Houthi officials say

 “There is no safe zone in the Gaza Strip,” Fawzi Muftah said as people walked alongside a line of vehicles loaded with mattresses, carpets and other belongings. ”Danger is everywhere."

-Amal Sobh, displaced with 30 relatives — including 13 orphans — said a three-wheel vehicle carrying their belongings broke down and they have no fuel, leaving them stranded Wednesday.
+Amal Sobh, displaced with 30 relatives — including 13 orphans — said a three-wheel vehicle carrying their belongings broke down and they have no fuel, leaving them stranded.

 “We don’t have good blankets or good beddings, and winter is coming, what do we do for our children?
 We don’t even have a proper tent to shelter us,” said Sobh, whose husband was arrested during the war.

-The Gaza Health Ministry said the bodies of another 41 people killed by Israeli fire, including 12 who were seeking humanitarian aid, have been brought to hospitals over the past 24 hours.
+The Gaza Health Ministry said the bodies of 41 people killed by Israeli fire were brought to hospitals over the past 24 hours.
 Another 184 people were wounded, it said.

+An additional 12 people were killed while they were seeking humanitarian aid, the ministry said.

 Airstrikes on Yemen

-Note: This version has corrected that the 12 deaths seeking aid in Gaza were separate from, not included in, the 41 deaths mentioned previously.